-The remainder of this Code provides more specific practical guidance to all employees of the School District and to the School Reform Commissioners (Policy 011, Section 2(b)).
+The remainder of this Code provides more specific practical guidance to all employees of the District.
 Some detailed standards and examples of "do's and don'ts" are included for the sake of clarity.
-But this Code is not a rule book and cannot provide a complete listing of every possible situation related to the key principles or a clear answer to every question we might have about them.
+However, this Code is not a rule book and cannot provide a complete listing of every possible situation related to the key principles or a clear answer to every question we might have about them.